bobbramillan/tkinter_GlobalGenerationClassifier/README.md

 # Global Generation Classifier

-A simple desktop app that tells you which generation someone belongs to based on their age and country.
+A simple desktop app that tells you which generation and continent someone belongs to based on their age and country.

 ## Requirements